Search Results Within Category "Heart & Vascular"

 Inclusion Criteria:

-• NYHA Class II, III, or IV
+• NYHA II, III, or IV

 • Six Minute Walk distance ≥ 100 meters and ≤ 600 meters